Chris Kanyon: Teaming and feuding with Diamond Dallas Page (1999–2001)

-Kanyon returned in 1999, helping Raven and Saturn win the World Tag Team Championship, but soon abandoned them and formed a stable with Bam Bam Bigelow and Diamond Dallas Page known as the Jersey Triad.
-The Triad feuded with Saturn and Chris Benoit over the Tag Team Championship, defeating them for the title on June 13 in the Baltimore Arena at The Great American Bash pay-per-view.
+On May 9, 1999 at Slamboree, Kanyon appeared in a Sting mask to help Raven and Saturn defeat Billy Kidman and Rey Misterio Jr. for the WCW World Tag Team Championship.
+Later that month, Kanyon (substituting for Raven) and Saturn defended the titles against Bam Bam Bigelow and Diamond Dallas Page.
+During the match, Kanyon turned on Saturn, enabling Bigelow and Page to win the titles.
+Kanyon then formed a stable with Bigelow and Page known as the Jersey Triad, defeating Saturn and Chris Benoit to win the titles on June 13 at The Great American Bash.
 During their reign, they were given special dispensation by WCW President Ric Flair to defend the title as a three-man unit, granting them a numerical advantage over their opponents.
-However, the ruling was overturned by Flair's replacement Sting, and Kanyon and Bigelow lost the title to Harlem Heat at Road Wild on August 14, 1999.
+However, the ruling was overturned by Flair's replacement Sting, and Kanyon and Bigelow lost the titles to Harlem Heat at Road Wild on August 14, 1999.
 The Triad disbanded shortly thereafter, with Kanyon once again placing his wrestling career on hiatus to work on the WCW produced film Ready to Rumble, where he served as stunt coordinator and as the stunt double of lead actor Oliver Platt.

 Kanyon returned to WCW in late 1999 as Chris "Champagne" Kanyon, abbreviated to C.C.K., accompanied by J. Biggs, his "agent", and two former Nitro Girls, Baby and Chameleon.
 He claimed that he had become acclimatised to the glamor of Hollywood and thus began indulging in luxuries such as champagne, women, and expensive cars.
 He feuded briefly with Bigelow and Page before being removed from WCW by interim booker Kevin Sullivan.